 All students are also required to conduct a 10-week research internship during the in-between summer.
 The research project of the summer internship will be continued by the Metrology Lab II and the capstone course in Year-2.

-- One course in Government (recommended: GOVT 629: Executive Branch Politics and Policy Making, Year 2-Fall) or equivalent.
+- One course in Environmental Health (recommended: MICB-589-Environmental Health & Policy, Year 2-Fall) or equivalent.

-- One course in Economics (recommended: ECON-551: Microeconomics, Year 2-Spring) or equivalent.
+- One course in Microeconomics (recommended: ECON-551: Microeconomics, Year 2-Fall) or equivalent.

-- One course in Data Science (recommended: ANLY-501: Introduction to Data Analytics, Year 2-Fall) or equivalent.
+- One course in Data Science (recommended: EMAP 517: Introduction to Data Science and Machine Learning for Environmental Metrology, Year 2-Spring) or equivalent.